Adverben im Deutschen – Erklärungen und Beispiele

 - alleviative (“kaum, fast”, …) negating (“nicht, umsonst”, …)

-Once you have reached a certain level of German language skills, you won’t be able to avoid on crucial part of German Grammar.
+Once you have reached a certain level of German language skills, you won’t be able to avoid a crucial part of German Grammar.
 Exactly, I am talking about German adverbs.
 Of course, you all already know what German adverbs are, but, just in order to refresh your mind, here is the definition out of the good old Cambridge dictionary:

 “A word that describes or gives more information about a verb, adjective, adverb, or phrase”